epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 On the one hand, i find it quite relieving to see that even the latest and most powerful "AI" models are still so far off from anything that we could call general intelligence with a straight face.

 I don't think we're anywhere close to <abbr title="Artificial general intelligence">AGI</abbr>, and i'm glad for that.
 I don't know if i'm an "AI doomer" or not, but i generally agree with the statement of [AGI posing an existential risk][AI risk statement] to humanity.
-I guess i could try to articulate why i think creating something more intelligent (and therefore more powerful) than ourselves seems like a spectacularly stupid idea, and i don't understand why anyone would want to do that instead of trying to improve humanity in some less naive and risky way,<span class="sidenote-number" /><span class="sidenote"> Like, IDK, trying to augment *human* intelligence, or our capacity for coordination, or for empathy.</span> but this post is too long already.
+I guess i could try to articulate why i think creating something more intelligent (and therefore more powerful) than ourselves seems like a spectacularly stupid idea, and i don't understand why anyone would want to do that instead of trying to improve humanity in some less naive and risky way,<span sidenote> Like, IDK, trying to augment *human* intelligence, or our capacity for coordination, or for empathy.</span> but this post is too long already.

 Suffice to say, any anxiety i may hold for AI killing us all gets subdued by evidence suggesting that we're still a long way off that.
-Even though this is contrary to what some AI-hype-bros may say.<span class="sidenote-number" /><span class="sidenote"> It's unsurprising that many of the people who are trying to sell us the "AI revolution" today were also trying to sell us blockchain and NFTs as revolutions not too long ago.</span>
+Even though this is contrary to what some AI-hype-bros may say.<span sidenote> It's unsurprising that many of the people who are trying to sell us the "AI revolution" today were also trying to sell us blockchain and NFTs as revolutions not too long ago.</span>

 On the other hand, however, i do worry about the AI-hype-bros winning, and these dumb inscrutable black boxes known as LLMs being deployed for actually important stuff.

 And this is already happening to some extent.
-Google already provides "AI-based" results that regularly [make the same kind of basic mistake][AI search] illustrated on this blog post: confidently asserting something generated by a text predictor that's been trained on a huge corpus of Reddit posts.<span class="sidenote-number" /><span class="sidenote"> Nothing against Reddit posts.
+Google already provides "AI-based" results that regularly [make the same kind of basic mistake][AI search] illustrated on this blog post: confidently asserting something generated by a text predictor that's been trained on a huge corpus of Reddit posts.<span sidenote> Nothing against Reddit posts.
 I regularly add "site:reddit.com" to my Google searches when looking for stuff, especially opinions and reviews.
 But i also have the common sense to tell apart a genuine comment from a troll or a shitpost.
 These nuances seem completely opaque to an LLM, understandably so.</span> Mistakes that generally don't pass the sniff test of a well-informed person, let alone of an expert on a given field.

 I can only assume that unscrupulous job recruiters are already using similar models to filter out job applications.
 So these models may already be leaving people out of jobs.
 And we're trusting their overconfident token-prediction-based "judgment".